nginxinc/nginx-wiki/source/start/topics/recipes/zend.rst

     sudo aptitude install zend-server-php-5.3
     sudo service zend-server stop

-Once that is done, you want to create a custom php-fastcgi script for ``Zend Server Free Edition`` that ``nginx`` can use to forward PHP template processing to, just as you would do for a regular PHP installation.
+Once that is done, you want to create a custom php-fastcgi script for ``Zend Server Free Edition`` that NGINX can use to forward PHP template processing to, just as you would do for a regular PHP installation.

 Create the file ``/etc/init.d/php-fastcgi`` as root and put the following content in it: